Purnia division: English rule and freedom struggle

 Since Independence, the region has suffered from significant neglect from successive governments.

 Demographics

 According to the 2011 census, Purnia division has a population of 1,08,37,617 which is 10.41% of the population of Bihar.
-Maithili is the main language of this area.
-Hindi, Urdu, Surjapuri, Santali and Kulhaiya boli are also spoken in this area.
+Maithili is the native language of this area.
+Hindi is the language of the majority according to the 2011 census, followed by Urdu, Surjapuri, Maithili, Bengali, Santali and Bhojpuri.